home - Power supply

 3.

-I accept sleepless disputes,
+I accept sleepless controversy,

 Morning in veils dark window,

-So that my inflamed glances
+So that my inflamed eyes

-Annoyed, intoxicated by spring!
+Irritated, intoxicated spring!

-4. Indicate the name of the reception:
+4. Specify the name of the reception:

-Never I will not throw my shield ...
+Never I will not drop my shield...

-Never you won't open your shoulders ...
+Never you can't open your shoulders...

-5. Determine the size in which the poem is written.
+5. Determine the size of the poem.

-Tasks with a detailed answer
+Questions with a detailed answer

 6.